F5Networks/f5-ci-docs/docs/kubernetes/kctlr-k8s-as3-use-1.rst

 - A BIG-IP system user account with the Administrator role.

 .. important::
-   If your BIG-IP system is using a self-signed certificate (the default configuration), include the `--insecure=true` option in your :code:`k8s-bigip-ctlr` deployment.
+   If your BIG-IP system is using a self-signed device certificate (the default configuration), include the `--insecure=true` option in your :code:`k8s-bigip-ctlr` deployment.
 Also, to allow the BIG-IP system to reach containers directly, set the :code:`--pool-member-type=` option to :code:`cluster`.
 Your :code:`k8s-bigip-ctlr` deployment should resemble:

 .. code-block:: YAML